r4t1n/adventofcode/README.md

 |           |-- main.go
 ```

-The input is given inside the day directory since both parts use the same input.
+The input is inside the day directory since both parts use the same input.
 The examples are usually part specific so those are inside the part folder.